ner00/scummvm_libretro/README.md

 * Datafiles and themes bundle (`scummvm.zip`) and `core.info` files are built automatically based on current submodule source

 ## Build
-To build with the default configuration type in a shell the following:
+To build with the default configuration the core only type in a shell the following:
 ```
 git clone --recursive https://github.com/libretro/scummvm
 cd scummvm
 make
 ```
+Use `make all` to build the core along with datafiles (`scummvm.zip`) and core info file (which can be built separately with `make datafiles`/`make infofile`).

 "Work in progress" engines are not built by default, to include them pass `NO_WIP=0` to make.

 ### Build for Android